YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 8. Speed Mode

-Starting from Firmware version 6.0.0.54, new tag was added `Constants.TAG_FC_SPEED_MODE` which could used to get and set the speed mode.
+Starting with Firmware version 6.0.0.54, a new tag was added `Constants.TAG_FC_SPEED_MODE` to get and set the BLE speed mode.

-Using `GetInfoCommand` you will be able to retrieve the current speed mode.
-Below the example :
+The `GetInfoCommand` is used to retrieve the current speed mode.
+Example :

 ```java
     GetInfosCommand command = new GetInfosCommand(Constants.TAG_FC_SPEED_MODE);